 Share a fence with a Golden Retriever Lady, but she's much too old for me.
 She's close to graveyard age, I mean seriously, we're speaking seven or eight years I think.

-My new garden There's a German Shephardess two lots away from mine.
+There's a German Shephardess two lots away from mine.
 Nice, but not quite my type.

 Then there is another Labradormix next door.
 I heard she had a bad childhood, lived in a home for some time and all.
 Not much to say about her, hardly ever meet her outside.